vesalukkarila/school-project-comp.cs.110/README.md

 # school-project-comp.cs.140
-Programming course 2, individual project, spring -22.
-Implementation of the game called "2048".
+- Programming course 2, individual project, spring -22.
+- Implementation of the game called "2048".
+- Overall grade for the course: 4

 ## Usage